Skyscanner/backpack-docs/docs/src/static-pages/accessibility.md

 Make sure hint text doesn't ever disappear.

-### **Do / Don't**

-- Do use hint text that's always visible
-- Don't make hint text disappear

 ### **Tips**
 - Placeholders within fields should be avoided
-- No hint text should ever disappear
+- No hint text should ever disappear (unless it's on a search field, which is a common enough pattern)
 - Use the HTML `aria-describedby` attribute to connect the input field to the hint element

 ### **Tests**